swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 Oniguruma follows all of these except the second.
 If the first digit is `8` or `9`, it is instead treated as the literal number, e.g `\81` is `81`. .NET also follows this behavior, but additionally has the last condition consider *all* groups, not just prior ones (as backreferences can refer to future groups in recursive cases).

-We intend to implement a simpler behavior more inline with ICU and Java.
+We propose a simpler behavior more inline with ICU and Java.
 A `\DDD` sequence that does not start with a `0` will be treated as a backreference, otherwise it will be treated as an octal sequence.
 If an invalid backreference is formed with this syntax, we will suggest prefixing with a `0` if an octal sequence is desired.

 One further difference exists between engines in the octal sequence case.
 In ICU, up to 3 additional digits are read after the `0`.
 In PCRE, only 2 additional digits may be interpreted as octal, the last is literal.
-We intend to follow the ICU behavior, as it is necessary when requiring a `0` prefix.
+We will follow the ICU behavior, as it is necessary when requiring a `0` prefix.

 ### `\x`

 In PCRE, a bare `\x` denotes the NUL character (`U+00`).
 In Oniguruma, it denotes literal `x`.
-We intend on following the PCRE behavior.
+We propose following the PCRE behavior.

 ### Whitespace in ranges

 In PCRE, `x{2,4}` is a range quantifier meaning that `x` can be matched from 2 to 4 times.
 However if any whitespace is introduced within the braces e.g `x{2, 4}`, it becomes an invalid range and is then treated as the literal characters instead.
-We find this behavior to be unintuitive, and therefore intend to parse any intermixed whitespace in the range.
+We find this behavior to be unintuitive, and therefore propose parsing any intermixed whitespace in the range.

 ### Implicitly-scoped matching option scopes